 \subsection{Soft Display by Binary Networks}

-Van Iersel, Jones, and Weller~\cite{IJW25} present a dynamic-programming algorithm that uses tree extensions, thereby leveraging low scanwidth, to solve the \TC{} problem, which asks for firm rather than soft containment.
+Van Iersel, Jones, and Weller~\cite{IJW26} present a dynamic-programming algorithm that uses tree extensions, thereby leveraging low scanwidth, to solve the \TC{} problem, which asks for firm rather than soft containment.
 In the following, we adapt their algorithm for our purposes.
-Although our approach closely follows theirs, access to the unpublished manuscript is \emph{not} required to understand our presentation.
-We will, however, highlight both similarities and differences between the two approaches.
+Although our approach closely follows theirs, the presentation we give here is self-contained.
+We will highlight both similarities and differences between the two approaches.
 To start with, we use their definition of a \emph{downward-closed subforest} and of \emph{top arcs} in $T$, which are mapped into the ``bags'' of a given tree extension of $N$.

 In contrast to the definition of a phylogenetic network/tree, it will be more convenient to work with $N$ and $T$ whose roots have out-degree~$1$.
-This is for technical reasons and does not limit practical applicability.
-We also assume to be given a canonical tree extension, which might be more problematic in practice, but it allows us to separate the problem of computing/approximating low-scanwidth tree extensions from the problem of deciding soft containment.
+This is for technical reasons, a standard practice, and does not limit practical applicability.
+We also assume to be given a tree extension, ideally of low scanwidth, which might be more problematic in practice, but it allows us to separate the problem of computing/approximating low-scanwidth tree extensions from the problem of deciding soft containment.
 The following assumption formally introduces these objects, but its scope is restricted to this section and we drop it for \cref{sec:arbnet}.

 \begin{assumption} Let $N^*$ be any binary phylogenetic network, and let $T^*$ be an arbitrary phylogenetic tree with $L(T^*) = L(N^*)$.
 We construct the rooted DAG $N \ceq (V(N^*) \uplus \{\rho_N\},\allowbreak A(N^*) \cup \{(\rho_N, \getroot(N^*))\})$ by attaching a new root $\rho_N \notin V(N^*)$, and we construct the out-tree $T \ceq (V(T^*) \uplus \{\rho_T\},\allowbreak A(T^*) \cup \{(\rho_T, \getroot(T^*))\})$ by attaching a new root $\rho_T \notin V(T^*)$.
 Also, let $\Gamma$ be a canonical tree extension of $N$. \end{assumption}